 Because they’re only a few seconds long, they’re likely not going to make a strong impression with someone who’s encountering your business for the first time.
 It would be difficult to get your value proposition across to a stranger in such a short period of time.
 However, for those who are already familiar with your brand, they can be a nice, short touchpoint to keep you top of mind.

-There’s also a way to be strategic about your use of the desktop-only ads.
+There’s also a way to be strategic about your use of desktop-only ads.
 More and more consumers are using mobile devices regularly, but many experts believe the desktop vs. mobile usage debate has stabilized at around 40% desktop usage and 60% mobile usage.

 Desktop-only display ads might be useful for retargeting.
 Directing those display ads at consumers who have already browsed your site and might just need one more little push to make a purchase is a smart use of the desktop-only advertising option.

 If you’re already running paid search ads on Google, you’re in luck!
 Because YouTube is a part of the Google family, you can manage all YouTube advertising through your existing Google Ads account.